abique/scissy/doc/doc.rst

 - have a distributed, scalable, complex architecture

-  - bluegitf is not designed to host thousand of repositories, every companies should be able to host its own bluegitf server, and I think that one server should be enough to host a company's repositories.
+  - scissy is not designed to host thousand of repositories, every companies should be able to host its own scissy server, and I think that one server should be enough to host a company's repositories.
 And if not, they could be able to regroup projects on separated machines.
-Also, vertical scaling is an option, as bluegitf takes advantage of hard drive and multi-cores.
+Also, vertical scaling is an option, as scissy takes advantage of hard drive and multi-cores.

 - be social like github: even if it's cool, github does it very well.